RavanSA/AuctionProject/README.md

 - The bidder can place a bid on auctions and see auction details
 - Users can search for auctions by sorting, filtering, and categories
 - The users can add any auction to favorites and save the profile information and communication preferences
+- The bidder can see other bidders' bids.

 ## Project Status